FudaWiki/fudawiki-files/hanafuda/hwatu.md

 In South Korea, the government banned *Hwatu* due to its Japanese aesthetic.
 Because of this, attempts to change the design of *Hwatu* into a fully Korean design were proposed (there is an example in a 1956 newspaper advertisement), but these attempts were unsuccessful.

 The year of change of material of *Hwatu* from paper to plastic is disputed.
 It is said that Hwatu made of plastic was first introduced during the 1950's after attempts to change the design of the illustrations failed.
-There is also a theory that argues against this, saying that as a country ravaged by World War II, South Korea had a petrochemical company capable of producing only the main needs of the country, and that the change in material of Hwatu instead happened sometime in the 1970's, when South Korea was experiencing a period of rapid economic growth.
+There is also a theory that argues against this, saying that as a country ravaged by war, South Korea had a petrochemical company capable of producing only the main needs of the country, and that the change in material of Hwatu instead happened sometime in the 1970's, when South Korea was experiencing a period of rapid economic growth.
 The plastic *Hwatu* proved to be more practical than paper *Hwatu*, and the popularity of the cards in South Korea rose again.

 Nowadays, Hwatu is considered a Korean folk pastime, being used to play traditional games and also for fortune telling (*Hwatujeom*).
 However, like its Japanese counterpart, it has a bad reputation of being an instrument for gambling.